Attacks on Shi'ites create pivotal moment for Saudi state

 Those gestures, which also included generous pledges of compensation to families of the bombing victims and condolence visits by royal princes, were echoed by many Saudis on social media who denounced both the attacks and anti-Shi‘ite feeling.

-But Shi‘ite activists, speaking to Reuters by telephone, said they remembered similar expressions of unity after IS sympathisers attacked a Hosseiniyeh in the al-Ahsa region in November, shooting dead eight people.
+But Shi‘ite activists, speaking to Reuters by telephone, said they remembered similar expressions of unity after IS sympathizers attacked a Hosseiniyeh in the al-Ahsa region in November, shooting dead eight people.

 That attack did nothing to stop an outpouring of anti-Shi‘ite criticism on social media in the following months, and appeared to produce no wider introspection into religious discrimination or hatred in the kingdom, they said.